Job Satisfaction and Employee Mental Health

 - Job dissatisfaction

-An overload of job demands lacking support or recognition could cause you to be burned out.
-There are also cases in which employees with burnout can become depressed or anxious and lose their mental and emotional well-being respectively.
+An overload of job demands, a lack of support or recognition, could cause you to be burned out.
+There are also cases in which employees with burnout can become depressed or anxious and lose their mental and emotional well-being, respectively.

 In an organization, Job insecurity is reported to have a serious impact on mental health.
 Anxiety, stress, and depression are reported by employees who fear losing their jobs.